marshcooke/bike-brew/README.md

 - [X] Users search for bike routes between two locations and are able to see where the route will lead them with an overlay of their favorite breweries
 - [X] Users are able to adjust their route by dragging the determined route; directions automatically update
 - [X] Turn-by-turn bicylce directions are available for users
+- [X] Users are able to interact with with BikeBrewMN through social media

 ### Next Steps